The Saline Celtic Festival is an annual tradition. They are taking a year off in 2020 due to coronavirus..

 The Saline Celtic Festival developed from Saline’s sister city relationship with Brecon Wales.
 The volunteer run event highlights traditional Celtic culture.

-For the last few years, the Saline Celtic Festival includes the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5p-midnight), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).
+For the last few years, the Saline Celtic Festival includes the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5:30p-11p), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).

 Typical Saline Celtic Festival Activities

 The Wee Folks Island is definitely the place to be for young kids.
-Attendees can play mini golf, defeat the dragon, decorate a sword or shield, make a jeweled crown, hear a story from Princess Merida, and participate in the Wee Folks Parade at 4:30p.
+Past activities included playing mini golf, defeating the dragon, decorating a sword or shield, making a jeweled crown, hearing a story from Princess Merida, entering a duck race, and participating in the Wee Folks Parade at 4:30p.
 Wee Folks Island is open from noon-5p.
 This year, Merida storytime, the duck races, and the parade are confirmed.
 There will be crafts and games available.

-The Saline Celtic Festival offers a chance to watch activities like Jousting, Highland Games, Celtic Dancing, and more.
+The Saline Celtic Festival offers a chance to watch activities like Jousting, Ancient Athletic Games, Highland Dancing, and more.
 Definitely make time to watch some of these activities.
-The Highland Games are our favorite spectator activity.
+The Ancient Athletic Games are our favorite spectator activity.

 Throughout the festival, there are activities for kids to try their hand at.
 My daughter loved participating in a mini highland games challenge and fencing lessons.